Juan Canales

-Juan Garrido Canales (born 22 November 1966 in Ossa de Montiel, Albacete, Castilla-La Mancha) is a Spanish former professional football goalkeeper and current goalkeeping coach for UCAM Murcia.
+Juan Garrido Canales (born 22 November 1966 in Ossa de Montiel, Albacete, Castilla-La Mancha) is a Spanish former professional football goalkeeper and current goalkeeping coach of CD Eldense.

 Playing career

 Canales's family moved to Elda in the province of Alicante when he was a child, and he began his career in the youth teams of local side Eldense.
 He joined Castilla, the reserve side of giants Real Madrid, in 1983, and made his La Liga debut for the first team aged just seventeen the following year due to a players' strike.
 What would prove to be his only appearance for the Real first team came on 9 September, in a 1-1 draw with Sporting de Gijón at El Molinón.

 Canales spent the 1985-86 season with the C team, Real Madrid Aficionados, in the Tercera División, making 33 appearances.
 For the next three years, he continued to play with Castilla, being first choice goalkeeper in the latter two of these.
 However, by 1989, he found himself well down the pecking order for a place with the first team, behind established first choice Paco Buyo, the experienced Agustín, and the emerging youngster Santiago Cañizares.
 He therefore decided to join Segunda División side Xerez that summer, but only played twice that season.
 He moved again the following year, signing for Logroñés in the top flight.
 He was immediately the first choice of coach David Vidal, and he played 30 La Liga matches during the 1990-91 season.